 - 1/4 cup rolled or steel-cut oats

 Add everything to the melted goat milk soap base.
-Melt the shea better and coconut oil down.
+Melt the shea butter and coconut oil down.
 These two ingredients give the soap a gentle yet powerful moistening power.

 Mix the honey into your melted soap.
 I use raw unfiltered honey that is great for the body and healing the skin.